srekoble/slider-mixin/README.md

 ````

 > Note: For a markup with image tags you need to set the images
-in the same dimension (ie. each image 1000px x 600px).
+in the same dimension (For example: each image 1000px x 600px).

 ## slider with background images